AminaOti/AutomateGymBooking/README.md

 # How it works:

 The code in this repository runs a Selenium E2E test which simulates the user flow of making a gym booking.
-A Jenkins job is then run on this repository every Monday morning at 00:00

-Note, an env file is used to send booking information such as user details, day of booking, activity, ect. from the Jenkins job to the repositry.
+A Jenkins job is then run on this repository every Monday morning at 00:00.
+Booking information such as user details, day of booking, activity, ect. from the Jenkins job to the repositry can be configured in the env file

 ### Code walk through
 The main file: __ tests__/book.test.js runs through the steps of booking a gym slot _(e.g, step 1: go to the website -> step 2: login -> step 3: book a class)_ using functions from: helpers/testHelp.js